Why you should go to Cuba?

 transactions in Cuba.

-The Cuban Convertible Peso (CUC) can only be purchased in Cuba.
+The Cuban Peso (CUP) can only be purchased in Cuba.
 Spend it or exchange it on the island

 before you return home.